-Similar to how NFTs can unlock private discord servers, the DJPEPE is structured in a way that by proving ownership of the asset through an API, holders are given a non-sharable link, (masked and tied to their specific computer/device) that gives them access Scrilla’s exclusive Soundcloud.
+Much like how NFTs can grant access to private Discord servers, the DJPEPE is structured such that by proving ownership of the asset through an API, holders receive a non-sharable link (masked and tied to their specific computer/device), which provides them access to Scrilla's exclusive Soundcloud.

 The DJPEPE character (a giant cardboard cutout) also appeared at the first live CryptoArt/music auction (Rare Digital Art Festival, aka Rare AF, aka Rare as Fuck) - in 2018, where the 1/1 Homer Pepe sold for a notable $39,000 (350k in Pepe Cash)

 Created by the late John Villarz in 2017 (another core contributor to the Rare Pepe community), PEPEBALT is the first video game inside a Rare Pepe card.
 Holders can play the micro-video game by clicking on Bonus Content inside RarePepeWallet.
 The aim of PEPEBALT is to jump over spikes by tapping the spacebar.
 Only 600 NFTs were ever issued.